MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/ProductFootprintRuleMapping.md

 ---
-title: ProductFootprintRuleMapping in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
+title: ProductFootprintRuleMapping in Cloud for Sustainability carbon data model
 description: Mapping table from sustainability product carbon footprints to product- or sector-specific rules rules applied for calculating or allocating emissions.
 author: cdm-publisher
 ms.service: common-data-model